 The latest deal underlines another shift within the chip industry, where companies including Intel and Globalfoundries are running into the technological limits of traditional scaling.
 Intel has long dominated the high-stakes sector by increasing the number of transistors that can be tattooed onto silicon slabs.
 But as improvements have slowed in recent years, the company’s manufacturing lead has narrowed, imperiling its profitability.

-Facing mounting competition in the personal computer and data centers, Intel has broadened its focus.
-The Silicon Valley company has expanded into field-programmable gate arrays—more commonly called FPGAs—that can be reshaped to handle different workloads.
+Facing mounting competition in PCs and data centers, Intel has broadened its focus.
+The Silicon Valley company has expanded into field-programmable gate arrays (FPGAs) that can be reshaped to handle different workloads.
 The company, which leads the market for integrated graphics chips bundled with CPUs, has bootstrapped a new business building discrete GPUs.
 The team is headed by Advanced Micro Devices’ former chief architect Raja Koduri.

 The company, based in Santa Clara, California, has also moved into application-specific integrated circuits for data centers and other applications.
 The eASIC acquisition allows customers to convert Intel’s programmable silicon into smaller, more custom chips that target specific workloads with more power efficiency by sacrificing flexibility.
 These chips, which are more commonly known as ASICs, can be used to run machine learning.

-As traditional scaling slows, Intel is intensifying investments in networking and packaging.
-The company is trying to extend its new packaging technology called embedded multi-die interconnect bridge, or EMIB, from FPGAs into new products.
+As traditional scaling slows, Intel is also ramping up networking and packaging investments.
+The company is trying to extend its new packaging technology called embedded multi-die interconnect bridge, or EMIB, into new products.
 The technology gives Intel the ability to combine different flecks of silicon based on different process nodes onto the same substrate, with faster interconnects bridging them together.

 “Because they are struggling with Moore's Law, Intel needs to look in other directions,” Gwennap told Electronic Design.
 “They can’t take the same design and shrink the transistors like they used to.
 They are focusing more on innovations in chip design.”
 He added: “I wouldn't doubt that they probably looked at their own automated approaches but in this case it was probably easier to acquire the technology.”